acemod/ACE3/docs/wiki/framework/arsenal-framework.md

  * 2: Add globally <BOOL>
  ```

-Like adding virtual items, passing an array of string will remove each ones of those items, however passing true will remove all virtual items and also remove the interaction to access ACE arsenal.
+Like adding virtual items, passing an array of string (classnames) will remove each ones of those items, however passing true will remove all virtual items and also remove the interaction to access ACE arsenal.

 Examples: